-MUL 398 JUNIOR RECITAL
+MUL 398 0 JUNIOR RECITAL

 This recital is required of all music performance majors.
 An audition must be passed before the recital date is determined.
-The recital should last 35-40 minutes of primarily solo repertoire on the primary instrument.
 Prerequisite: MUL 198 and instructor consent.
 Must be taken Credit/No Credit.
 Prerequisite: Permission from the Music Department.
-Each semester.

-MUL 498 0 SENIOR RECITAL
+MUL 498 O SENIOR RECITAL

 This recital is required of all music performance and music education majors.
 An audition must be passed before the recital date is determined.
-The recital should last 45-50 minutes of primarily solo repertoire on the primary instrument.
 Prerequisite: MUL 398 or instructor consent.
 Must be taken Credit/No Credit.
 Prerequisite: Permission from the Music Department.
-Each semester.